-Bereft and bereaved are both past-tense and past-participle forms of the verb bereave, which means to leave desolate or alone, especially by death.
-Bereaved is appropriate in reference to someone who has lost a loved one by death.
-Bereft is better in reference to other types of losses.
-In this sense, bereft carries connotations that have been lost by the uninflected bereave, which almost always refers to the death of loved ones.
+Bereft and bereaved are both past-tense and past-participial inflections of the verb bereave, which means to leave desolate or alone, especially by death.
+By convention, bereaved is appropriate in reference to someone who has lost a loved one by death, and bereft is better in reference to other types of losses.
+For example, one might be bereft of one’s house after a hurricane.
+In this sense, bereft carries connotations that the uninflected bereave has lost; the uninflected form almost always refers to relates to deaths of loved ones.

 Examples